Fra\"{i}ss\'e theory in operator algebras: theory in operator algebras

 \section{\Fraisse theory in operator algebras}

 Here, we describe the main applications of \Fraisse theory to operator algebras.
-Most of the classes we will be concerned with are not hereditary classes.
-This is due to the fact, mentioned above, that infinite-dimensional \cstar-algebras are often singly generated (see e.g. \cite{ThielWinter}).
+Most of the classes we will be concerned with are not hereditary classes, as mentioned in Remark~\ref{remark1}.
+This is due to the fact that infinite-dimensional \cstar-algebras are often singly generated (see e.g. \cite{ThielWinter}).
 (In the unital abelian setting finitely-generated \cstar-algebras correspond to those whose spectrum is of finite covering dimension.)
 With plenty of finitely-generated structures to take care of, obtaining approximate amalgamation (even allowing natural expansions of the language) is therefore quite difficult.
 For this reason, we only consider classes that are made of suitably `small' algebras.

 We will (almost) always work in the language of \cstar-algebras as introduced in \cite{FHS.II} (see also \cite{bourbaki}), or some of its natural expansions.